domschl/python-mchess/README.md

 ### `chess_link_config.json`, configuration options for Millennium ChessLink hardware

-This file configures the Millenium chess board ChessLink hardware connection.
+This file configures the  Millennium chess board ChessLink hardware connection.
 This file is created during automatic hardware detection at start of `mchess.py`.

 A few caveats: